Uprooted (novel)

-Book

-Synopsis
+Plot

 Agnieszka lives in the village of Dvernik in the kingdom of Polnya.
 Every ten years the local wizard ("the Dragon") collects one teenage girl as payment for protecting the local valley from the magical forest (the Wood) that borders it.
-Despite being born in a tribute year, Agnieszka does not fear being taken, as the Dragon only chooses the best and brightest girls and she is clumsy and slovenly – unlike her beautiful friend Kasia, who has been groomed to be selected.
-But the Dragon picks Agnieszka to take to his tower instead.

-Through notes left by previous girls, Agnieszka gathers that her role is mostly household duties.
-But the reason for his choice is that she has magical abilities, and he starts teaching her simple spells.
+Agnieszka is clumsy and slovenly; her beautiful friend Kasia has been groomed to be selected.
+Nevertheless, the Dragon chooses Agnieszka, who is taken to his tower.
+The Dragon reveals that he chose Agnieszka for her latent magical abilities, and he starts teaching her simple spells.
 Agnieszka finds these acts of magic difficult and unnatural.

-As part of his duties, the Dragon leaves to deal with a Chimera.
-In his absence, Agnieszka's village is attacked.
-Defying the Dragon, Agniezka escapes from the tower and returns to Dvernik, where she learns that wolves from the Wood have infected the cattle and a man.
-She successfully uses magic to help destroy the cattle, only for the wolves to return and to try to kill her and Kasia.
+When the Dragon leaves to deal with a Chimera, Agnieszka's village is attacked.
+Agnieszka escapes from the tower and returns to Dvernik.
+Wolves from the Wood have infected local cattle.
+She successfully uses magic to help destroy the cattle, but the wolves return and attack her and Kasia.
 The Dragon arrives and saves them, but is wounded.
-Agnieszka saves his life after she intuits a spell from one of the witch Jaga's notebooks, which the Dragon had thought useless.
-Recognizing that her powers differ from his, he reluctantly allows Agnieszka to teach herself Jaga's more intuitive magic.
+Agnieszka saves his life by using a spell from the notebook of the witch Jaga's notebooks.
+The Dragon had disagreed with Jaga's magical practices, believing them to be useless.
+Recognizing that Agneieszka's powers differ from his, he reluctantly allows Agnieszka to teach herself Jaga's more intuitive magic.

 Kasia is captured by creatures from the Wood.
 Knowing that no one returns from the Wood alive, the Dragon writes her off as dead.
 Agnieszka uses her magic to locate Kasia, half-entombed in a tree that is consuming her, and rescues her.
 However, the Wood has corrupted Kasia, and the Dragon tells Agnieszka that her friend must be killed.
 He agrees to put off the execution so that Agniezka can research a cure.
-When Agnieszka and the Dragon combine their magic in a summoning spell to see if there is anything of Kasia still left in her now immensely strong tree-body, they manage to free Kasia from the Wood's hold.
+When Agnieszka and the Dragon combine their powers, they manage to free Kasia from the Wood's hold.

 'Since you doubt me, take your men with you and go inside', the Dragon hissed back 'See for yourself'.

 'I will', Prince Marek said.
 'And I'll take this witch-girl of yours, and your lovely peasant [Kasia] too.'